We are looking for…

 How can I start a new Community Garden?

-If you are interested in starting a new garden, please review the below links and follow the procedure outlined in the Manual for Development of Community Gardens.
+If you are interested in starting a new garden, please review the 5 Step Guide to Starting a Community Garden in Chatham-Kent.
 If you need more information on how to to do, please contact Sharmini Balakrishnan or by phone at 519.352.7270 Ext.
 2496